How to make soymilk kefir

 If your kefir doesn’t get good results, give another brand of milk a try.

-We for example got awesome soymilk kefir at the first try, and then, we once bought another brand of soy milk and the kefir got lots of undesired clumps.
-As we switch back to our old brand, it worked out again.
+For example, we got awesome soymilk kefir at the first try, using a certain brand (which had in fact the best price – in case you live in Germany: it’s the store brand from DM).
+But then, as we used another brand of soy milk, the kefir got lots of undesired clumps.
+As we switch back to our old brand again, it worked out again.

 Tools you need to make kefir

 You’ll need the same equipment for making soy milk kefir as for making it with other types of milk.